swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 * **Employee Satisfaction:** Employee satisfaction will increase as they will not have to work with paper forms for the majority of international transfers.
 The employee portal will easily allow for information to be read and added to the SWIFT Alliance app, employees will not need to worry about the confusion of misreading customers’ handwriting.

 ## 3.3 Limitations and Exclusions
-The Pichincha Bank international transfer system aims to enhance the efficiency and user-friendliness of cross-border transactions through its mobile and web applications.
+The Pichincha Bank international transfer system aims to enhance the efficiency and user-friendliness of international transactions through its mobile and web applications.
 This initiative is driven by the need to improve customer and staff satisfaction, reduce transaction times, and address the current system's inefficiencies.
 However, the project's scope is defined by certain limitations and exclusions that are essential to understand for setting realistic expectations and achieving the desired outcomes.
-Below is an expanded view of the limitations based on the detailed project document and the exclusions that extend beyond the projects scope.
+Below is an expanded view of the limitations based on the detailed project document and the exclusions that extend beyond the project's scope.

 ### Limitations

 * **Delayed Interactions with Real-World Bank Tellers:** The project is limited by the inherent delays in interactions with bank tellers, which can extend the processing time for international transfers.
 This limitation is a consequence of the current reliance on manual verification and data entry processes.

-* **Interactions with the Swift System:** The efficiency of international transfers is also limited by the interactions with the Swift System, which is an external dependency with its own processing times and operational constraints.
+* **Interactions with the SWIFT System:** The efficiency of international transfers is limited by the interactions with the SWIFT system, which is an external dependency with its own processing times and operational constraints.

 * **Integration with Existing Banking Systems:** The project must seamlessly integrate with Pichincha Bank's current banking systems and protocols, which may limit the flexibility in implementing certain features or require additional time for compatibility adjustments.

 * **Technological Constraints:** The project is limited by the current technological infrastructure of Pichincha Bank, including hardware capabilities, software compatibility, and the operational capacity of the mobile and web platforms.

-* **Dependency on External Services:** The reliance on third-party services such as Swift Alliance and Docusign introduces limitations related to their availability, reliability, and compatibility with the bank's systems.
+* **Dependency on External Services:** The reliance on third-party services such as SWIFT Alliance and Docusign introduces limitations related to their availability, reliability, and compatibility with the bank's systems.

 ### Exclusions